 No hooves pound a path into the Illinois prairie, no bugling Vs pierce the springtime sky.
 But sometime between March and May, a massive migration of equal urgency and importance takes place in the Great Lakes: the spawning run of white and longnose suckers.

 Shedd research biologist Karen Murchie, Ph.D., studies the spring migration of these two abundant native fish species.
-She is assisted by a small army of volunteer citizen scientists who collect data at 17 sites in Illinois, Wisconsin and Michigan’s Upper Peninsula on the movement of the fishes from Lakes Michigan and Superior to spawning streams.
+She is assisted by a small army of volunteer community scientists who collect data at 17 sites in Illinois, Wisconsin and Michigan’s Upper Peninsula on the movement of the fishes from Lakes Michigan and Superior to spawning streams.